chatterjee007-dev/Tableau/Project_07_Medical_Survival_Analysis/README.md

 ---

 ## **Why This Dashboard Matters**
+1. **Interactive Visuals**:
-- **Interactive Visuals**: Provides clear, actionable insights through detailed visualizations.
+      - Delivers clear, actionable insights through detailed and engaging visualizations.

+2. **Comprehensive Data Analysis**:
-- **Comprehensive Data**: Offers a thorough analysis of various medical factors affecting survival.
+      - Provides an in-depth examination of various medical factors affecting survival, ensuring all critical aspects are considered.

+3. **Data-Driven Healthcare**:
-- **Data-Driven Strategy**: Empowers healthcare professionals to make informed decisions to improve patient care and outcomes.
+      - Empowers healthcare professionals to make informed decisions that enhance patient care and improve survival outcomes.

+4. **Targeted Interventions**:
+      - Identifies high-risk groups, enabling the development of focused monitoring and intervention strategies for conditions like anaemia, high blood pressure, and diabetes.

+5. **Gender-Specific Strategies**:
+      - Highlights significant gender differences in survival rates, guiding the creation of tailored healthcare approaches.

+6. **Smoking Cessation Impact**:
+      - Demonstrates the effect of smoking on survival, supporting the implementation of targeted cessation programs.

+7. **Age-Specific Care**:
+      - Provides insights into the survival rates of different age groups, helping tailor healthcare strategies for older patients.

+8. **Laboratory Results Utilization**:
+      - Uses key lab results such as creatinine phosphokinase and ejection fraction to optimize treatment plans.

+9. **Continuous Monitoring**:
+      - Emphasizes the importance of regular follow-ups and monitoring to improve long-term survival outcomes.

+---

+By integrating these strategic insights, the **Medical Survival Analysis Dashboard** transforms how healthcare professionals and researchers approach patient care, driving improvements in survival rates and overall health outcomes.